 I’ll try making an aircraft plastic model for the first time in a long time.
 This time it is Academy Mig-21.
 When I built a Mig-21 Dolphin decal version of the same manufacturer before, I failed to paste the large format decals.
 I want to succeed as it is a normal marking fighter this time.

-Although it was a kit released 20 years ago, I thought the decal was not deteriorated.
-I can choose to make Indian Air Force and Hungarian Air Force.
+Although it was a kit released 20 years ago, I thought the decal has not deteriorated.
+I can choose to make the Indian Air Force and the Hungarian Air Force.
 This time I will probably make it as the Orthodox Soviet Air Force fighter.

 The pitot-tube original plastic part was twisted pretty well in the box from the beginning.
-It was broken when I tried to fix it straight with bending a little.
-To buy the metal pitot-tube parts sold separately to this kit, it takes a searching and delivery time and money.
+It was broken when I tried to fix it straight by bending a little.
+To buy the metal pitot-tube parts sold separately to this kit takes a searching and delivery time and money.